yuan910715/clock_press/docs/en/configpagedetail.md

 ## Auto Change Clock Face
 Automatically change the clockface at 0:00 every day, sequence or random

+## Special LED
+For differcent Leds
+If your LED color is wrong, please adjust the color option
+If your LED has ghosting or misalignment, please try adjusting the reverse phase

 ## Language
 Change the configuration page language